 In June of each year, the Salem Garden Club awards a college scholarship to a student who is majoring in Horticulture, Landscape Design, Forestry, Environmental Concerns, Land Management, Botany, Biology or other allied subjects.

-We are pleased to name Victoria Kapantais as the recipient of this year's scholarship.
-See the Scholarship page to learn more about Victoria and to obtain eligibility requirements and terms of the scholarship.
+See the Scholarship page to learn more about this year's recipient and to obtain eligibility requirements and terms of the scholarship.

 Window Box and Traffic Island Contest

 Each summer the City of Salem hosts a Window Box and Traffic Island competition for the most beautiful flowery sites around the city.
 Together with the City of Salem, the Salem Beautification Committee the Salem Garden Club judges the many entries and has the difficult task of choosing the winners in a variety of categories.
 Ribbons and certificates are awarded at a ceremony during Salem's Heritage Days.